Car Wars: Other products

-In addition to the spin-off video game, Autoduel, Epic Comics published Car Warriors, a 1991 four-issue comic book mini-series set in the Car Wars world.
+In addition to the spin-off video game, Autoduel, Marvel Comics published Car Warriors, a 1991 four-issue comic book miniseries set in the Car Wars world.

 There were also a series of six gamebooks based in the Car Wars universe, where a player could make choices for the protagonist to affect the outcome of the story.
 The Car Wars Adventure Gamebooks were titled: Battle Road, Fuel's Gold, Dueltrack, Badlands Run, Green Circle Blues, and Mean Streets.

-A trilogy of novels was published by Tor Books: The Square Deal by David Drake in 1992, Double Jeopardy: Car Warriors 2 by Aaron Alston in 1994, and Back From Hell by Mick Farren in 1999.
+A trilogy of novels was published by Tor Books: The Square Deal by David Drake in 1992, Double Jeopardy: Car Warriors 2 by Aaron Alston in 1994, and Back from Hell by Mick Farren in 1999.

 In 1995 VictorMaxx technologies announced plans for a series of gaming centers based on Car Wars, with a prototype site to debut in Chicago in 1996.

 Reception

-In Issue 36 of Phoenix (March-April 1982), John Lambshead reviewed the first edition of Car Wars and thought it was "quite decently presented."
+In Issue 36 of Phoenix (March–April 1982), John Lambshead reviewed the first edition of Car Wars and thought it was "quite decently presented."
 However, Lambshead found the simultaneous move system "excruciatingly tedious", and the combat system complex.
 He wondered who the audience for this game was, since it was too complex to be a "fun" game, but "On the other hand, who wants to expend so much effort simply to drive an armoured beach buggy around."
 He concluded that "a combination of intelligence and immaturity is required for a full appreciation of Car Wars."

 The Chicago Tribune described the game as "vicious combat takes place on the highways and waters of a future that is not a kinder, gentler America".

+In a retrospective review of Car Wars in Black Gate, Ty Johnston said "If you ever wanted to take part in the fast-driving, hard-hitting action of the Mad Max universe where guns and cars ruled the roads, and the plains and the deserts and the ... etc., then you would do well to buckle in and pick up one of the versions of Car Wars which has been made available over the years."